thomasderooij/laravel-cqrs/readme.md

 Quick example:
 You have a command called StoreFileCommand.
 It takes a file location from your request as a constructor argument.
-* The run function actually moves is to a dedicated directory, and makes a database entry so you can get your file later on.
+* The run function actually moves it to a dedicated directory, and makes a database entry so you can get your file later on.
 * The isSatisfied function checks the file extension, size and other limitations you might want to put on your files.
-* The Exception function returns a new FileToBig exception to throw when the file is too big.
+* The Exception function returns a new FileTooBig exception to throw when the file is too big.

 Your controller says $this->execute(new StoreFileCommand($fileLocation)); and bam.
 File is stored.
 Clean, reusable.
 Lovely.